edmondsbakery/bakery/README.md

 This is a website designed for a small business - a bakery in Edmonds, Washington.
-The theme is Beema by Webjeda and it was created by David MacDonald.
-Links to those designs and people can be found in the footer of the site itself.
+The theme is Beema which was created by Webjeda and the site itself was created by David MacDonald.
+Links to those designs and people can be found in the footer of the site.